14islands/14islands-com-v2/app/blog/_drafts/2016-02-29-why-we-chose-react-for-hybrid-app.md

 *Most popular animation libraries will access the DOM directly so be careful with what you chose.*

 Luckily the React team has already provided us with the [ReactCSSTransitionGroup](https://facebook.github.io/react/docs/animation.html){:target="_blank"} which solves the most common scenario of applying animation classes and adding/removing animating elements from the DOM.
-We used this component for all page transitions in the App.
+We used this component for all page transitions in the app.

 ## Wrapping it up